Deep Water Culture vs Kratky for Tiny Apartments: Which Is Easier for Beginners?

 🎯 Who This Guide Is For

-Best for studio and one-bedroom apartments, complete beginners, and anyone choosing their very first hydroponic method in a small space.
+Studio and one-bedroom apartments, complete beginners, and anyone choosing a first hydroponic method in a small space.
+If you have not picked a crop yet, the apartment hydroponics beginner guide covers the full picture before you spend a dollar.

 💡 Which section is right for you?